 Explore the most interesting sights of the Finnish capital Helsinki before dining in the historic Suomenlinna Sea Fortress (just don’t miss the last boat back!).
 Discover the former capital of Finland, Turku, by taking a guided walk over 7 bridges.
 Learn about the industrial history of Tampere and take a lake cruise to enjoy the beauty of the Finnish lake landscapes.
 In winter enjoy a sauna with an icy dip to cool off.

-On arrival take the train to Helsinki Central Train Station (the journey takes around 30 minutes).
+On arrival take the train to Helsinki Central Train Station on your own (the journey takes around 30 minutes).
 The hotel is located around a 5 minute walk from the station.
 Check in for 3 nights.

 Today explore Helsinki by foot, bus or even boat.
 Helsinki is a very walkable city to explore but it is always useful to gain an oversight on a hop on and hop off bus tour with tickets valid for 24 or 48 hours.
 It is possible to combine it with a boat cruise so you can admire Helsinki's picturesque shoreline including the historic Suomenlinna Maritime Fortress, and a fleet of impressive icebreakers and Degerö Canal.
 By night visit the opera or sample some of Helsinki’s numerous bars and bustling night cafés.
 (B)